Business Type Definitions

 Business Types Definitions

-Vendors registering with ColoradoVSS are able to self-select their Business Types, including Location, Tax status, Classification,and Additional Designations.
+Vendors registering with ColoradoVSS can self-select their Business Types, including Location, Tax status, Classification, and Additional Designations.
 Please note: these identifications are completely optional, and will have no effect on any future solicitation from the State.
 If you’re interested in seeing what is allowed under Colorado’s procurement code and rules in regards to preferences or set-asides, please see Title 24, Article 103, Parts 8 & 9 of the Colorado Revised Statutes (C.R.S.).

 The State does have a 3% contracting goal for Service Disabled Veteran Owned Small Business (SDVOSB), but to be counted toward that goal the vendor must be registered and certified through Vet Biz.
 Merely self-selecting the SDVOSB vendor type in ColoradoVSS does not qualify a business to count toward this goal.
 More information on the State’s SDVOSB goal can be found in C.R.S.
 24-103-905.